jacquev6/Chrones/README.md

         }
     }

-Compile, link and run your program to generate the `.csv` file.
+Build and run your program to generate the `.csv` file.
 See "reporting" below to generate reports.

 If you compile `chrones.hpp` with `-DNO_CHRONES`, both macros expand to nothing, effectively removing Chrones from your program.